devafrica/Mining-Linux/README.md

-Location of the tar file for Xmrig, Xmrig-AMD and Xmrig-Nvidia for Linux
+Location of the tar files for Xmrig, Xmrig-AMD and Xmrig-Nvidia for Linux